RMS Admission: Complete Guide to Rashtriya Military School Admission

 1. Age Eligibility

-Note: Age criteria may vary slightly each year.
-Always verify the exact age limits from the official RMS notification before applying.
+Note: Age criteria may vary slightly with each admission cycle.
+Always verify the exact age limits from the current official RMS notification before applying.

 2. Educational Qualification